African Traders Guide

-A demo account is important for a number of reasons.
+A demo account is vital for many reasons.
 Firstly, it allows you to get familiar with the platform that you are going to be using.
 In addition to this, if you are using a reloadable demo, you can use it to try new assets and trade types.

 The only way to legally invest and trade in binary options, in South Africa, is to use an off-shore broker.
-This means having to find one that has all the above benefits plus anything else that is important to you as an individual.
+Finding one that has all the above benefits plus anything else that is important to you as an individual is difficult.
 That is where we come in.
-We provide you with only the best, most reputable brokers to ensure that your experience is a good one.
+We display to you, only the best, most reputable brokers to ensure that your experience is a good one.

 When looking at the tax requirements surrounding binary trading, South Africa is much like any other country.
-If you are an individual then you will no doubt be paying Personal Income Tax.
+If you are an individual, then you will no doubt be paying Personal Income Tax.
 You could be paying anything from 18% for income below R160,000 up to 40% for anything over R617,000.
-Local tax applies to profits made on any kind of income and this includes binary options trading.
+Local tax applies to profits made on any income, and this includes binary options trading.

 If trading is a second income, you will need to declare your income and ensure that you pay the correct tax on this amount.
 Remember to deduct any losses and work out your net profit so that you don't pay too much tax.

-Now whilst binary options brokers aren't responsible for informing the South Africa tax department that you have made an income from trading, they will have a record of your transactions within your account.
-Make sure that you have access to this information as you will need it when calculating your total profit for a certain period of time.
+Now while binary options brokers aren't responsible for informing the South Africa tax department that you have made an income from trading, they will have a record of your transactions within your account.
+Make sure that you have access to this information as you will need it when calculating your total profit for a certain period.
 We recommend keeping a monthly record of deposits and withdrawals and recording all profits and loss.

 If you are making lots of deposits and withdrawals, the money will soon mount up.
-Consider making fewer, larger deposits and withdrawals to try and cut down on the number of fees charged.
+Consider making fewer, more substantial deposits and withdrawals to try and cut down on the number of fees charged.

 How we Recommend Brokers

 There isn't a choice of trading with a local broker for South African traders so if you wish to trade it is going to have to be with an offshore broker.
-Now this may seem daunting and perhaps a little risky but there are genuine SA brokers that offer a good service with good incentives.
-Our job is to simply make your experience a more beneficial one by reviewing and rating South African brokers across the market.
+Now, this may seem daunting and perhaps a little risky, but there are genuine SA brokers that offer an excellent service with proper incentives.
+Our job is to make your experience a more beneficial one by reviewing and rating South African brokers across the market.

-Some of the key areas include how easy it is to open an account, how easy it is to navigate the trading platform and whether the mobile website and app is user friendly.
+Some of the critical areas include how easy it is to open an account, how easy it is to navigate the trading platform and whether the mobile website and app are user-friendly.
 We also examine what benefits each broker has to offer.
-Do they offer good bonuses, a good payout and what other rewards are available?
+Do they provide good bonuses, a good payout and what other rewards are available?
 For VIP / Premium traders we look at the higher end accounts and what they have to offer and how they compare to other offerings available.

-We review brokers all over the world and when it comes down to it South Africa steps up pretty good.
-Our reviews are based on an extensive knowledge and experience of the online options market.
-Our team of experts have many years of trading experience between them and know exactly what to look out for.
+We review brokers all over the world, and when it comes down to it, South Africa steps up pretty good.
+Our reviews focus on the options market are based on our extensive knowledge and experience of it.
+Our team of experts have many years of trading experience between them and know what matters.
 Our commitment is to only bring you the best South African binary options brokers on offer.